 This category of equipment encompasses all University-owned vehicles regardless of function, usage, or custody.
 The organization director to whom these vehicles are assigned is ultimately responsible for full compliance with this policy in terms of assuring that maintenance schedules, general vehicle condition, and cleanliness are observed.

-Preventive maintenance schedules will be observed in accordance with the Physical Plant's established policy.
-Contact the Motor Pool Supervisor at #2122 for any information or forms concerning preventive maintenance schedules.
+Preventive maintenance schedules will be observed in accordance with the Facilities Management established policy.
+Contact Facilities Management for any information or forms concerning preventive maintenance schedules.
 The exception to this procedure is construction equipment.
 Construction equipment maintenance, scope, and frequency will be as prescribed by the manufacturer.

-The maintenance and repair of all vehicles including record keeping on each vehicle will be performed by the Physical Plant Department.
+The maintenance and repair of all vehicles including record keeping on each vehicle will be performed by Facilities Management.
 Where major work required is beyond the capabilities of the Department, work will be accomplished by off-Campus commercial agencies.
-Individual history records for each vehicle will be kept by the Physical Plant Department and will reflect in detail schedules for maintenance checks, problem diagnosis, component repairs and replacements, dates of work accomplished, costs, and names of agencies and mechanics completing the work.
+Individual history records for each vehicle will be kept by Facilities Management and will reflect in detail schedules for maintenance checks, problem diagnosis, component repairs and replacements, dates of work accomplished, costs, and names of agencies and mechanics completing the work.

 The costs of all preventive maintenance, repairs, and cleaning will be borne by the department to which the vehicle is assigned.
 Prior approval of that department is required before any work is accomplished which exceeds preventive maintenance scope.